Edward Goljan: Personal life

 Goljan was born January 29, 1943, in Prospect Park, New York.
 He grew up in Uniondale on Long Island, where he lived until he was 18.
-He is of mixed Polish and Armenian ancestry—maternal heritage is Polish, and his father's family had moved from Armenia to southern Poland.
+He is of mixed Armenian and Polish ancestry—maternal heritage is Polish, and his father's family had moved from Armenia to southern Poland.

-Goljan enjoys recreational arm wrestling.
+Goljan enjoys recreational arm wrestling, but had to quit this due to his history of amyotrophic lateral sclerosis.
 In addition, Edward Goljan is a Christian and states, in one of his pathology review lectures, that he was healed from amyotrophic lateral sclerosis after a minister prayed with him at the City of Faith Medical and Research Center.

 Education and awards

 Goljan received his B.S. from St. Bonaventure University in 1964, and his M.D. from Temple University School of Medicine in 1968.
-He served his internship at Reading Hospital in Reading, PA from 1968-1969.
+He served his internship at Reading Hospital in Reading, PA from 1968–1969.
 He completed his residency in pathology at San Diego Naval Hospital between 1971 and 1973.
 He underwent further training as a pathology resident at Reading Hospital between 1974 and 1976.
 In 1976, he earned board certification in both Anatomical Pathology and Clinical Pathology.

 Some of Goljan's honors and awards include: